All you need to know about application lifecycle management

 Best application lifecycle management tools

-aqua ALM
+aqua cloud

-aqua ALM framework is created to meet all requirements of the actual application lifecycle management app.
+aqua cloud framework is created to meet all requirements of the actual application lifecycle management app.
 Covering all necessary functionality of the test management platform also contributes to easier regulation compliance, proper project management and even Agile practices.
-Traceability of aqua ALM goes above and beyond ā€” you not only check bugs in the system but also create test cases and defects and get access to information about who has ever interacted with the elements.
+Traceability of aqua cloud goes above and beyond ā€” you not only check bugs in the system but also create test cases and defects and get access to information about who has ever interacted with the elements.

 Zephyr

-Zephyr offers similar to aqua ALM functionality with great rolled-out reports and comprehensive traceability.
+Zephyr offers similar to aqua cloud functionality with great rolled-out reports and comprehensive traceability.
 However, Zephyr doesnā€™t have a flexible pricing policy and is mainly suitable only for large enterprises.
 Among other things, Zephyr has limited functionality for the Agile methodology.
 It can complicate the early implementation of QA of the shift-left approach.

 Polarion